kwall-llc/rfpmart-analyzer/SECURITY.md

 Before any major release or repository changes:

-- [ ] No credentials in source code
+- [x] No credentials in source code
-- [ ] No credentials in `.env.example`
+- [x] No credentials in `.env.example`
-- [ ] All secrets using environment variables
+- [x] All secrets using environment variables
-- [ ] `.gitignore` properly excludes sensitive files
+- [x] `.gitignore` properly excludes sensitive files
-- [ ] GitHub secrets properly configured
+- [x] GitHub secrets properly configured
-- [ ] Git history clean of credential references
+- [❌] Git history clean of credential references (see Historical Status above)
-- [ ] Test workflows use only safe credentials
+- [x] Test workflows use only safe credentials

+**Note**: Git history sanitization is required before making repository public.

 ## Contact